shailesh74250/kaizen-assignment/README.md

     15. License

 ### Overview
-This project is a Kaizen recrutment assignment build with a modern front tech stack using React, TypeScript, and Vite.
-It features a users list, search user by name and user details.
+This project is a Kaizen recruitment assignment built with a modern front tech stack using React + TypeScript + Vite + SWC.
+It features a user list, search user by name, and user details.

 ### Features
 - List of Users